What we don’t know about COVID-19 funding, and how you can help

-Candid began tracking philanthropic gifts for COVID-19 on February 3, 2020—two weeks after the Centers for Disease Control confirmed the first U.S. case and as evidence of the pandemic’s disastrous scale was mounting.
-Recently, in partnership with the Center for Disaster Philanthropy, we documented $11.9 billion in global philanthropy for COVID-19 in the first half of the year.
+Candid began tracking philanthropic gifts for COVID-19 funding on February 3, 2020—two weeks after the Centers for Disease Control confirmed the first U.S. case and as evidence of the pandemic’s disastrous scale was mounting.
+Recently, in partnership with the Center for Disaster Philanthropy, we documented $11.9 billion in global philanthropy for COVID-19 funding in the first half of the year.
 Coronavirus giving has continued, and, to date, Candid has identified roughly $14 billion.

 Funding for the pandemic is larger than anything we’ve seen since we began collecting real-time data about disasters and humanitarian crises.
 And yet we know that there’s more global COVID-19 philanthropy we haven’t captured.

 We hope that sharing real-time data about where funding is going will allow funders to put their grantmaking in context, coordinate their responses with others, and ensure impacted communities are not inadvertently left behind.
 This information also helps those who are doing crucial work on the ground understand what other efforts are underway and identify potential partners for their work.
 We display the data on our free, public coronavirus page and disaster philanthropy map.

 How does Candid collect COVID-19 data?

 We gather real-time data from publicly available, primarily English-language sources, including news articles, press releases, websites, and membership reports.
 Our technology scans roughly 300,000 news articles every day, identifying grants and donations made by funders and high-net-worth individuals.
 In addition, Candid receives data directly from funders who report details about their grantmaking to us.
 It’s a massive data collection and processing effort, involving dozens of colleagues who search, code, load, and create and improve systems for processing and displaying information on tens of thousands of COVID-19 grants/commitments and the individuals and organizations involved.